How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

 \subsubsection{Comparative Root Cause Analysis}

-We compare the root cause distributions of \basemodel (Fig.~\ref{fig:rootcause}), with those of the baseline methods (Fig.~\ref{fig:baseline_rootcause}).
+We compare the root cause distributions of \basemodel (Fig.~\ref{fig:jdoctor_rootcause}), with those of the baseline methods (Fig.~\ref{fig:jocter_bl_rootcause}).

-Bars \q{\basemodel($\overline{S}\cap J$)} and \q{\basemodel($\overline{S}\cap D$)} show that in cases where the baseline methods succeed, \basemodel's dominating failure causes are ineffective prompts and wrong focus.
-Notably, the wrong focus is particularly prevalent here, in contrast to sections $\overline{S\cup J}$ and $\overline{S\cup D}$ where both approaches fail.

-From bars \q{\jdoctor($S\cap \overline{J}$)} and \q{\docter($S\cap \overline{D}$)} where \basemodel succeeds and the baseline methods fail, we observe that the unique baseline failures are primarily due to missing rules and incomplete semantic comprehension.
-In other words, when prompts and software texts are of high quality, \textit{LLMs demonstrate outstanding generalizability}, unbounded by rule sets.
-They make predictions based on entire descriptions rather than just parts of them.
-Notably, 17\% of \docter's unique failures are due to incorrect rules, all of which can be addressed by \basemodel as suggested in the figure.
+In cases where the baseline method succeeds (bar \q{\basemodel($\overline{L}\cap J$)}), \basemodel's dominating failure causes are ineffective prompts, missing domain knowledge, and wrong focus.
+Notably, the wrong focus is particularly prevalent here, in contrast to section $\overline{L\cup J}$ where both approaches fail.
+For cases \basemodel succeeds (bar \q{\jdoctor($L\cap \overline{J}$)}) and the baseline method fails, we observe that the unique baseline failures are primarily due to missing rules and incomplete semantic comprehension.
+That is, when prompts and software texts are of high quality, \textit{LLMs demonstrate outstanding generalizability}, unbounded by rule sets.
+They make predictions based on entire descriptions rather than partial ones.
+Notably, 10\% of \docter's unique failures are due to incorrect rules, all of which can be addressed by \basemodel.
 We suspect that any automatic rule inference techniques may suffer from such problems if human corrections are not in place.